 Huskies Place Two On NFCA All-America Teams

-OKLAHOMA CITY, Okla. - Fifty-six players have been named to the 2003 Louisville Slugger/NFCA Division I All-America first, second and third teams, including Washington's Kristen Rivera and Tia Bollinger.
-The awards were announced Wednesday at the opening ceremonies prior to the NCAA Division I softball Women's College World Series in Oklahoma City to give the UW program its 25th and 26th All-America awards.
-All three teams were selected by NFCA-member NCAA Division I coaching representatives, bases on nominations from the 2003 season.
+OKLAHOMA CITY, Okla.- Fifty-six players have been named to the 2004 Louisville Slugger/NFCA Division I All-America first, second and third teams, including Washington's Kristen Rivera and Dominique Lastrapes.
+The awards were announced Wednesday night on the eve of the College World Series, giving the UW program its 27th and 28th All-America awards.
+All three teams were selected by NFCA-member NCAA Division I coaching representatives, bases on nominations from the 2004 season.

 Rivera earns first team honors as a catcher after leading the Husky offense in nearly every category, including average (.390), home runs (17) and slugging percentage (.837).
 A junior from Perris, Calif., Rivera ranks second on the UW career charts with a .499 on-base percentage, .789 slugging percentage and 58 home runs.
 She also ranks third in walks (108) and fifth in batting average (.376) and runs batted in (179).
 The All-America award marks the third for Rivera who was a second team pick in 2002 and a first team selection in 2003.

 Lastrapes is named to the third team as an at-large selection as she leads the team with 74 hits and 41 runs scored, while ranking second with a .381 average and 10 doubles.
 Lastrapes opened the postseason with 10-straight hits at the regional tournament in Athens, Ga., and was named tournament MVP for hitting 12-for-15 (.800) with six runs scored and four RBIs.
 Lastrapes' .381 average also ranks third on the UW all-time career list.